What does CPR stand for? A Comprehensive Overview

 However, the critical organs start to fail when the heart stops pumping blood.
 In fact, body tissue starts to die in a matter of minutes, which can lead to death or, worse, brain damage.

 This refers to the lungs.
 Lungs are mentioned here.
 A person typically breathes 15 to 25 times each minute.
 Your lungs receive the oxygen they need each time you live in.

 This is because oxygen and sugar are mixed to create fuel that the body uses to work.
 Because our body’s tissues can’t hold a lot of oxygen, they need to be replaced regularly.

 This means “restoring the life of someone who appears dead.”
 Your lungs stop getting the essential oxygen as soon as your heart stops, and when it runs out, cells and tissues start to die, which can cause injuries.
-The typical time for a cell to start dying is between 4 and 6 minutes; after 10 minutes, it is impossible to restart the body.
+In general, the typical time for a cell to start dying is between 4 and 6 minutes.
+So after 10 minutes, it is impossible to restart the body.